joosy/guides/guides/blog/widgets.md

 {% assign gist_file = 'Widget.coffee' %}
 {% include gist.html %}

 Remember to remove all this stuff from the Show page!
-It's not neede anymore!
+It's not needed anymore!

 The next step is to move all the required HAML into widget's template.
 And don't forget the dynamic partial that should be moved to `templates/widgets` directory either.